zopencommunity/meta/docs/Guides/CommonSolutions.md

 This is unfortunately wrong because the macro expects a parameter to be passed to it (the z/OS team has been notified and hopefully a fix will be provided soon).

-The simplest work-around is to provide a patch to the open source package. `findutils` currently has a patch for this:
+The simplest workaround is to provide a patch to the open source package. `findutils` currently has a patch for this:

 ```